 - Streptomycin is used in conjugation with antimycobacterial drugs, to treat pulmonary infections caused by the Mycobacterium avium complex.

-- It works as an alternative of Penicillin G that is used for the treatment of the rat-bite fever caused by Streptobacillus moniliformis for those patients who are allergic or sensitive to the penicillin.
+- It works as an alternative of Penicillin G used to treat the rat-bite fever caused by Streptobacillus moniliformis for those who are allergic or sensitive to the penicillin.

 - Products like streptomycin-B and dihydroxystreptomycin can be obtained from the streptomycin.

-- Patients suffering from endocarditis, which is caused by Enterococcus, can be treated with streptomycin if they are sensitive to the gentamicin.
+- Patients suffering from endocarditis caused by Enterococcus can be treated with streptomycin if they are sensitive to the gentamicin.
 Tularemia infections, Plague, Brucellosis etc. can also be treated with the streptomycin.

 Agriculture science: Streptomycin is used as “Pesticide” that inhibits the growth of bacteria, fungi, algae etc.

-Cell culturing: It is used at the time of cell culture, to prevent the growth of undesired microorganisms.
+Cell culturing: It is used at the time of cell culture, to prevent undesired microorganisms’ growth.

 Biochemistry: Streptomycin sulphate is also used in the purification of biomolecules like protein and sometimes nucleic acid.